diarmidmackenzie/aframe-components/components/xr-room-physics/README.md

 If using PhysX, these problems can be avoided by using a very small "depth" value for the walls, and using CCD.

-For physics systems that don't support CCD, there is currently solution for this problem, as fast-moving objects will tend to be able to pass through thin walls.
+For physics systems that don't support CCD, there is currently solution for this problem.
+If you make the walls thin without CCD, fast-moving objects will tend to be able to pass through them.